travis-ci/docs-travis-ci-com/user/languages/julia.md

  - `X.Y` will test against the latest release for that minor version.
  - `X.Y.Z` will test against that exact version.

-The oldest versions for which binaries are available is 0.3.1 for Linux, or 0.2.0 for [macOS](/user/multi-os/).
+The oldest version for which binaries are available is 0.3.1 for Linux, or 0.2.0 for [macOS](/user/multi-os/).

 ## Coverage